ping-pub/explorer/README.md

 ## What sets Ping Dashboard apart from other explorers?
 **Ping Dashboard** stands out by providing a real-time exploration of blockchain data without relying on caching or pre-processing.
 It exclusively fetches data from the Cosmos full node via LCD/RPC endpoints, ensuring a truly authentic experience.
 This approach is referred to as the "Light Explorer."

-## Are you interested in listing your blockchain on Ping Dashboard?
+## Are you interested in listing your blockchain on https://ping.pub?

-Initially, **Ping Dashboard** offers free listing for the first 100 blockchains.
-However, starting from the 101st blockchain, there will be associated fees.
+To make this repository clean, please submit your request to https://github.com/ping-pub/ping.pub.git

 ## Why does Ping Dashboard rely on official/trusted third-party public LCD/RPC servers?
 There are two primary reasons for this choice: